 Variable # 3 — Time zone

-If you sell to businesses across the world, consider your customers’ time zones before you choose the best hours for sending emails.
+If you sell to businesses across the world, consider your customers’ time zones before you choose the best hours for sending emails (this also applies to the appointment setting).
 Once you craft your email sequences and make sure that your content is compelling and comprehensible for the audience in your country and beyond, take care of the right timing for your foreign prospects.

 In case you are stationed in the United States yet sell to clients in Europe, you should break down your prospects by time zone, make a list, and keep it close at hand.
 Some mailing services have in-built features to help you organize and accelerate your foreign outreach.
 Categorize and monitor that data so that you will never surprise your prospects in Germany with an email at 3 a.m.